At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience working with children, especially those with SEN. Include specific examples of how you've supported their learning and development.
+Tailor Your CV: Make sure your CV highlights any relevant experience you have working with children, especially those with SEN. Include specific examples of how you've supported learning or emotional regulation in previous roles.

-Prepare for Interviews: Research common interview questions for teaching assistant roles, particularly those focused on SEN. Be ready to discuss your approach to supporting children with various needs and how you would handle specific scenarios.
+Prepare for the Interview: Research common interview questions for teaching assistant roles, particularly those focused on SEN. Be ready to discuss your approach to supporting children with various needs and how you would contribute to the school's inclusive environment.

 How to prepare for a job interview at Long Term Futures Ltd